-Director, Engineering and Technical Services, Eversource
+Former Director, Engineering and Technical Services, Eversource

-Terrance (Terry) Large currently serves as the Director - Generation Engineering and Technical Services for Eversource/PSNH/Northeast Utilities.
-He has more than 32 years of service with the company in a variety of roles including Operations and Administration.
+Terrance (Terry) Large served as the Director - Generation Engineering and Technical Services for Eversource/PSNH/Northeast Utilities until he retired in 2018.
+He had more than 32 years of service with the company in a variety of roles including Operations and Administration.
 Terry has also served in roles leading New Hampshire's strategic and business planning processes, legislative and regulatory work associated with Generation ownership and operation, and Renewable Energy Market activities.
 He has overseen PSNH's Economic and Community Development and Energy Efficiency functions and managed the PSNH Capital and O&M budget processes.
 Most recently, he served as the Director of PSNH Customer Operations.
 Previously, Terry served on the staff of the New York State Department of Public Service.
 Additionally, Terry served for six years as a member of the Board of the Northern Forest Center, an organization working to promote sustainable forest-based economies in the northern forest regions of New England.
 He currently serves as Board Chair for Leadership New Hampshire, and on his local community’s Planning Board and Business Development Commission.
 Terry earned his AB in Engineering Science from Dartmouth College and a BS in Mechanical Engineering from Union College.
 He also completed the Penn State University Executive Management Program and the Leadership New Hampshire program.

-Vice President of Operations, Lydall Performance Materials
+Vice President of Business Development, Lydall Performance Materials

 Chair; President, Magalloway Consultants